abdulbadii/history-tidying/README.md

   377  cd roxterm/
   378  cd debian/
   379  cat -n install
-Show the next 13?
+Show the next 17?
 (Enter: no/quit, Space: from newer, Ctrl-b: from begin, [-]0..9[-] delete by number/range, Others as a deletion substring)

+hit Enter then it will quit back to shell prompt
-hit spacebar, will show continuation of line 367 downwardly which is line 358 - 366
+or hit spacebar, will show continuation of line 367 downwardly which is line 358 - 366
 or hit Ctrl-b, it'll show history line 1 - 13 ie. beginning of command history and next Ctrl-b is the continuation of line 13: line 14 - 26
 or put in 371-375, it will remove these lines
+or could even be put multi numbers in single entry line;
+369 371 377, would clear history number 369, 371, and 377 at once
 or put other keys it'll be treated as characters string, it'll remove any history line having that string
-or hit Enter then it will quit
-or could even be put multi numbers in single entry line;
-369 371 377, would clear history number 369, 371, and 377 once
+but if it's less or equal than 2 characters it'll only search that whole word otherwise if it's more than 2 characters it'll match any line containes this string in any context form.

 If we're sure knowing the number(s) then another way is to put it directly in Bash CLI prompt as the following:
 $ h 371-375

-There are some shoter way to remove from a certain number to the first or last, such as following:
+There are some shorter ways to remove from a certain number to the first or last, such as following:

 $ h -375
 $ h 375-